uprm-inso4115-2023-2024-s2/semester-project-automated-resume-builder/README.md

 ## Run the servers

-1. To run the backend, open a terminal, navigate to the `api` folder and run:
+1. To run the backend, open a terminal, and inside the root folder run:
     ```
     npm run dev
     ```
     This will start the backend server.

-2. To start the frontend, open a new terminal, navigate to `ui/client` and run:
+2. To start the frontend, open a new terminal, and inside the root folder run:
     ```
     npm start
     ```